hallorant/bigmit/model1usb/README.md

 to the power switch.
 This should look like the image below.

 !["5V to motherboard"](../etc/images/m1usb_5v_motherboard.jpg?raw=true "5V to motherboard")

+*Note:* Do not do the next step if you have Rosser 64K in-the-keyboad modification.
+The modification already did what the next step asks you to accomplish.
+If you have Rosser's modification, you are done.

 Finally, we need to bridge the old 12V grid to the old 5V grid so everything is 5V DC.
 You can do this one of two ways.
 The first option is to simply put a